- Updating your PC to Windows 10 is mandatory, so no Modern Setup Host error is accepted.

 1. Free up some hard drive storage space

-First, make sure there’s enough hard drive system partition space to upgrade to Windows 10.
-Users will need at least 15 GB free HDD storage to upgrade to Win 10 with the Media Creation Toolkit.
+First, ensure there’s enough hard drive system partition space to upgrade to Windows 10.
+Users will need at least 15 GB of free HDD storage to upgrade to Windows 10 with the Media Creation Toolkit.

 2. Clean Boot Windows